 The promises of God were not found in Haran, and so it’s important to recognize that Abraham did believe, and it was counted to him as righteousness.
 He believed God's promise and he did as God asked.
 He left.
 Now, here's the question.
 What was counted as righteousness?
 What was counted as righteousness?
 Was it the fact that he finally left Haran or was it the fact that he believed God?
 I suggest that what was counted to him as righteousness was the fact that he believed God.
 My point is, is that he left Haran and he left Ur because of his faith.

 My point is this, the more you believe the more you move.
 The more you believe the more you respond to it.
 The more you believe the more it becomes a reality in your life.
 What we need to see for our lives is this, that God's promises are found in Jesus.
 For us, the promises of God are contained and found in Jesus Christ.

 A. God’s promises are found in Jesus

-That promise was fulfilled literally in that Christ Jesus was a son of Abraham and in Him the fullness of God dwells.
+That promise was literally fulfilled in Jesus Christ who was a Son of Abraham and in Him the fullness of God dwells.
 All the nations of the earth, all the families of the earth are blessed today because of the spiritual blessings that are ours in Christ Jesus.

-In fact, let me give you this great Scripture out of Ephesians 1:3, 7-8, Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ."
+In fact, let me give you this great Scripture out of Ephesians 1:3, 7-8.
+"Blessed be the God and Father of our Lord Jesus Christ who has blessed us with every spiritual blessing in the heavenly places in Christ."
 Now that is a big statement right there.
 "Who has blessed us with every spiritual blessing in the Heavenly places in Christ."
-In Him we have redemption through His blood, the forgiveness of our trespasses, according to the riches of His grace, which he lavished upon us.
+In Him we have redemption through His blood, forgiveness of trespasses.
+He says, "According to the riches of His Grace."
+Listen to this, "Which He lavished upon us."